 - As a result, you will see that the 20 digits numbers are showing in the cells without any loss of digits and errors.

-Read More: How to Custom Cell Format Number with Text in Excel (4 Ways)
+Read More: How to Display Long Numbers in Excel

 2. Adding Apostrophe (‘) in Front of Numbers